 Get Ahold Of Yourself Man: Msyu's introduction involves punching and slapping Kimimaro quite a bit until he gets with the program.

 Mikuni cuts Kikuchivertically at the climax of their deal but he survives as he doesn't get bankrupted.

 Horned Humanoid: All Assets have horns of some description.
 Some Assets are humanoid.
-Do the maths.
+Do the math.

 Huge Guy, Tiny Girl: Souichirou Mikuni and his asset Q. He's quite a bit taller than the protagonist of the series and Q is a short, elfin girl.
 Meeting together her face is stuck right in his stomach, antlers not even reaching his shoulders.